PaddlePaddle/Serving/doc/C++_Serving/DAG_EN.md

 ### Simple series structure

 PaddleServing has some predefined Computation Node in the framework.
 A very commonly used Computation Graph is the simple reader-inference-response mode that can cover most of the single model inference scenarios.
-Here is a example of DAG graph.
+Here is an example of DAG graph.

 <center>
 <img src='../images/simple_dag.png' width = "260" height = "370" align="middle"/>